djatom17/e-portfolio/README.md

    - MongoDB if it is organised text data
    - S3 bucket if it is a file ( eg. profile picture, academic document)

-2. Data is retrieved from the approiate storage using Node JS requests. *Mongoose API* is used to communicate with MongoDB - for authentication and retrieving specific profiles.
+2. Data is retrieved from the appropriate storage using Node JS requests. *Mongoose API* is used to communicate with MongoDB - for authentication and retrieving specific profiles.
 The code from *mongo.js* below shows an example interaction between the back-end and the database.

 ```